LAStools/LAStools/bin/las2dem_README.md

 -creeks [fns]              : integrate hard breaklines listed in file [fns]{.shp or .txt}
 -edge_longest              : rasterize the length of the longest edge around every vertex
 -edge_shortest             : rasterize the length of the shortest edge around every vertex
--elevation                 : use elevation as values
 -elevation_feet            : use feet for elevation
 -extra_pass                : do extra read pass to count points (only makes sense when filtering)
--false                     : false-color based on elevation/intensity (used with PNG/TIF/JPG)
 -feet                      : use feet
 -float_precision [n]       : sets output float precision to [n]{used with ASC/BIL/TIF}
 -force_precision           : force excessive elevation (z) precision
--gray                      : gray-scale based on elevation/intensity (used with PNG/TIF/JPG)
--grey                      : gray-scale based on elevation/intensity (used with PNG/TIF/JPG)
 -grid [n]                  : raster with stepsize [n] (the default is 1 or 0.0001 on long/lat coordinates)
--hillshade                 : color the image with hillside shading
 -ilay [n]                  : apply [n] or all LASlayers found in corresponding *.lay file on read
 -ilaydir [n]               : look for corresponding *.lay file in directory [n]
--intensity                 : use intensity values
 -invert_ramp               : invert color ramp for output
 -kill [n]                  : do not raster triangles with edges longer than [n] meters
 -lakes [fns]               : respect lines in given shape or text file [fns]{closed polygons with elevations}